 Having a large number of indices or shards affects the performance of your OpenSearch service.
 For OpenSearch clusters, Aiven allocates 50% of the available memory to the JVM heap; the remaining 50% is reserved for the underlying OS and caching in-memory data structures.
 20 shards, or fewer, per GB of heap memory, should be set as per shard count recommendation.

 As an example, an OpenSearch business-8 cluster comes with 8GB RAM.
 20 x (8 x .5) = 80, or less, would be the recommended configuration for the number of shards.

-Size of shard impacts the recovery time after a failure, shard sizes between 10GB to 50GB should be set as per shard size recommendation.
+The size of the shard impacts the recovery time after a failure.
+Shard sizes between 10GB to 50GB should be set as per shard size recommendation.

 Aiven for OpenSearch takes a snapshot once every hour.
-With shards exceeding recommend configuration, the cluster is continuously taking new backups and deleting old backups from storage.
-This naturally affects the service performance, as part of the capacity is continuously allocated to managing backups.
+With shards exceeding recommended configuration, the cluster continuously takes new backups and deletes old backups from storage.
+This naturally affects the service performance, as part of the capacity is constantly allocated to managing backups.